WGS-1510 Introduction to Women's and Gender Studies

 3 Credits

-Introduction to the study of women and gender in films through study of classic and contemporary depictions.
-Use of film analysis in theme, character, plot, dramatic conflict, photography, sound, light, editing and acting.
+Introduction to the study of representations of women and gender in films and on television, including historical and contemporary depictions.
+Exploration and analysis of both narrative and production aspects of film and television media: theme, character, tropes, plot, dramatic conflict, photography, sound, light, editing, and acting.

 Lecture: 3 hours